Will or Revocable Living Trust – Which is Best for Me?

 Cost

 For cost-conscious clients, the most cost-effective way to achieve your estate planning goals is with a Will.
-Establishing a Will typically involves lower upfront costs compared to establishing a revocable trust.
-The majority of the costs accrue after your death during the probate process, which can easily add up to several thousand dollars.
+Creating a Will typically involves lower upfront costs compared to creating a revocable trust.
+The majority of the costs associated with a Will add up after you die during the probate process.
 In 2024, the average cost of probate, including attorney’s fees and court costs, is between $3,000 and $4,000.
-If you want to engage in estate planning but want to minimize your immediate costs, a Will may be your best choice.
+If you want to get your estate plan done but want to minimize your immediate costs, a Will may be your best choice.

-Revocable living trusts require a bigger upfront investment, but may result in more cost savings after your death.
-When your trust is fully funded, your estate can bypass the probate process altogether.
+Revocable living trusts require a bigger upfront investment, but may result in more cost savings after you die.
+When your trust is fully funded, your estate can bypass probate altogether.
 This can spare your estate from the associated fees and time delays.
-Therefore, if you prioritize long-term cost efficiency and want to spare your beneficiaries from the complexities of probate, a revocable trust may be the better option.
+Therefore, if you prioritize long-term cost efficiency and want to spare your beneficiaries from the complexities and expense of probate, a revocable trust may be the better option.

 Privacy

 Probate is the legal process in which a court validates the will and appoints an executor who will oversee the distribution of assets, settle debts, and distribute property according to the terms of your Will.
-Your Will, along with details of your estate and beneficiaries, will becomes part of the public record, subject to scrutiny and prying eyes.
+Your Will, along with details of your estate and beneficiaries, will become part of the public record.
 If privacy is not a concern for you, then a Will may accomplish your goals.

 However, if you prioritize discretion and would like to maintain the confidentiality of your financial affairs, a trust may be a better option.
-A fully-funded revocable living trust ensures that your estate details remain private.
-Unlike the public nature of probate, which exposes your financial affairs to anyone with an interest, a trust administration keeps sensitive information confidential.
+Having a fully-funded revocable living trust will ensure that your estate details remain private.
+Unlike the public nature of probate, which exposes your financial affairs to anyone who searches the court records, a trust administration keeps your estate plan confidential.
 This protects your privacy and the privacy of your beneficiaries.

 Continuity of Management During Incapacity